 A: To be blunt, you get what you pay for.
 Many states simply do not recognize instant "online ordination" as being legally valid.
-And while the basic Internet "wedding minister credential" may be accepted in some (but not all) states, ordination as a ceremonial minister through First Nation Church and Ministry is valid and accepted in every local jurisdiction across the United States and around the world, and is backed by the strength of our member services team.
-Beyond that, the nominal administrative fee you pay averages out to about $1.35 per month.
+And while a generic Internet "wedding minister credential" may be accepted in some (but not all) states, ordination as a ceremonial minister through First Nation Church and Ministry is valid and accepted in every local jurisdiction across the United States and around the world.

 Please note that some locations, including Nevada, Louisiana, Ohio, Minnesota, Virginia, West Virginia, Hawaii, Oklahoma and New York City, have additional registration requirements that must be handled separately with local officials.
 You should familiarize yourself with your local regulations prior to requesting your credential through any service, or contact us directly for comprehensive assistance.

 After you've performed your first marriage ceremony, you may be excited to do more and it's common to consider officiating weddings professionally.
 If this is the case, you may be interested in reading How To Become A Wedding Officiant by our friends at WeddingOfficiants.com.

 A: The first and best piece of advice we can give you is to be prepared.
 If you handle the proceedings with dignity and professionalism, everything will turn out great.

 We also encourage you to read our article entitled "Sage Advice For The First-Time Wedding Officiant," and hope you'll contact us if you have any questions or concerns.

 To renew your ordination term, please click here.